Anthraquinone: Digester additive in papermaking

-Use in flow batteries

-9,10-Anthraquinone is used as an electrolyte in flow battery which can provide long term electrical storage.
+Hydrogen peroxide production

+2-Alkyl-9,10-Anthroquinones are used as a catalyst in the anthraquinone process for the production of hydrogen peroxide.
+This process is the dominant industrial method of hydrogen peroxide production.

 Niche uses

 9,10-anthraquinone is used as a bird repellant on seeds, and as a gas generator in satellite balloons.
 It has also been mixed with lanolin and used as a wool spray to protect sheep flocks against kea attacks in New Zealand.

 Other isomers

-Several other isomers of anthraquinone are possible, including the 1,2-, 1,4-, and 2,6-anthraquinones.
-They are of comparatively minor importance.
-The term is also used in the more general sense of any compound that can be viewed as an anthraquinone with some hydrogen atoms replaced by other atoms or functional groups.
-These derivatives include substances that are technically useful or play important roles in living beings.
+Several other isomers of anthraquinone exist, including the 1,2-, 1,4-, and 2,6-anthraquinones.
+They are of minor importance compared to 9,10-anthraquinone.

-Recently, a class of anthraquinone derivates were shown to have self-healing properties when doped in PMMA matrix.